swcarpentry-ja/carpentries-coc/topic_folders/communications/tools/zoom_rooms.md

 Zoom chat allows participants to send messages to the whole group or to a select individual.
 Group chats are not an option.

-Zoom chat is not preserved across breakout rooms.
 A participant can only see the chat since they most recently joined.
 If a participant leaves and re-enters, they will not see old chats.
+Also, Zoom chat is not consistently preserved across breakout rooms.
+The original main room chat may not be available when participants return from a breakout room.

 Emojis are not recommended as they are not consistently available and do not render consistently across platforms.